What is Wavelength Division Multiplexing?

 Frequently Asked Questions about Wavelength Division Multiplexing

-Is WDM compatible with older network infrastructure?
+Can WDM be integrated with older network infrastructure?

 Want to learn more about how Lightyear can help you?